What is Self-Determination?

 Self-Determination is a way to make meaningful decisions about the way you live your life.
 Self-Determination lets you choose who provides the services and supports identified in your person-centered plan.

 Self-Determination is not a program, but a different path for delivering Medicaid services.
 The Self-Determination lifestyle gives consumers and guardians more control over the use of the Medicaid dollars that are set aside for consumer care.
 With Self-Determination the consumer/guardian is able to look at the services they are already receiving or services that they may need and decide if there is a different or more creative way, of meeting the consumer’s needs.

-Self-Determination Providers will need to complete all the items on the Self-Determination Provider Checklist (Items to return to Northpointe for Provider Approval).
-For new Provider’s the check list, Criminal Record Check and application will be provided to you by Michelle Rexses, Northpointe’s Self-Determination Coordinator.
+Self-Directed Providers will need to complete all the items on the Self-Determination Provider Checklist (Items to return to Northpointe for Provider Approval).
+For new Provider’s the check list, Criminal Background Check, application and initial training materials will be provided to you by Michelle Rexses, Northpointe’s Self-Determination Coordinator.

 The following trainings are due annually:

 (CPR and First Aid certificates are good for 2 years)

 Documents: All documents should be completed and turned in to Michelle Rexses Self-Determination Coordinator at Northpointe.
 Fax: 906-779-1306, mail: 715 Pyle Drive Kingsford MI 49802, or E-mail: email@example.com

 If you have any questions, please contact: